-- 9.1 The Boards adopt a rigorous due process to maintain appropriate transparency when developing or adopting standards and other pronouncements and encourage constituents to participate actively in the standard-setting process.
-Extensive formal and informal consultation is conducted by the Boards and due process procedures have been put in place to ensure compliance with all Commonwealth regulatory requirements. - 9.2 The due process and consultation activities adopted by the AASB and the AUASB, respectively, are documented in the AASB Due Process Framework for Setting Standards and the [AUASB Due Process and Working Procedures Document].
+- 9.1 The Boards adopt a rigorous due process to maintain appropriate transparency when developing or adopting standards and other pronouncements, and encourage constituents to participate actively in the standard-setting process.
+Extensive formal and informal consultation is conducted by the Boards and due process procedures have been put in place to ensure compliance with all Commonwealth regulatory requirements. - 9.2 The due process and consultation activities adopted by the AASB and the AUASB, respectively, are documented in the [AASB Due Process and Working Procedures Document] and the [AUASB Due Process and Working Procedures Document].

-${\bf Appendix-Legislation\ References}$
+Appendix 1 - Legislation References